linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Analysis/13 Chapter 13.md

 The convenience yield is simple to calculate if a commodity's future price, spot price, borrowing rate and time to maturity are known.
 The futures price is calculated as the spot price multiplied by Euler's number, or the mathematical constant  $e$ , raised to the power of the difference between the borrowing rate and the convenience yield multiplied by the time to maturity.
 Consequently, the convenience yield is solved to be the difference between the borrowing rate and one divided by the time to maturity multiplied by the natural log of the futures price divided by the spot price.
 This formula is used for continuously compounding rates and yields.

 For example, let's say that a trader wishes to calculate the convenience yield of West Texas Intermediate (WTI) crude oil for delivery one year from today.
 Assume that the annual borrowing rate is 2\%, the spot price of WTI crude oil is \$50.50 and the futures price of crude oil contracts expiring one year from today is \$45.50.
-Therefore, the convenience yield is calculated to be 12.43\% continuously compounded per year, or 0.02 - (1/1) * LN($45.50/$50.50).
+Therefore, the convenience yield is calculated to be 12.43\% continuously compounded per year, or $0.02 - (1/1) \cdot \ln(45.50/50.50)$.

 Let  $F_{t,T}$  be the forward price of an asset with initial price  $S_{t}$  and maturity  $T$ .
 Suppose that  $r$  is the continuously compounded interest rate for one year.
 Then, the non-arbitrage pricing formula should be